in this article:

-Constituent segmentation or coding is a critical to donor management, and constituent categories in LGL let you do this exactly how you want to.
+Constituent categories make it possible to segment, or code, your constituents in different ways.
+Constituent segmentation is critical to donor management, and Little Green Light enables you to create and manage constituent categories in a flexible way so that you can segment or code your donors exactly how you want.
 Constituent categories are the best way to keep your constituents organized and to facilitate the creation of targeted lists, reports, and mailings.

 From the Constituent Details page, you can add or update all categories by clicking on the Edit all categories button.

 You can manage your constituent categories and their menu items from the Settings > Menu items page.

 Create your own custom constituent categories